UPDATED – COVID-19 FRANCE: STATE GUARANTEE SCHEME FOR NEW MONEY LOANS

 State Guarantee Features

-- The State guarantee cannot be enforced by the lenders if a “credit event” (that would be a default by the borrower) occurs within the first two months of the loan disbursement.
+- The State guarantee cannot be enforced by the lenders if a “credit event” occurs within the first two months of the loan disbursement.
+A “credit event” is defined as (i) a payment default, (ii) the restructuring of the loan or (iii) the opening of any kind of insolvency proceedings in France or abroad.

-- The State guarantee covers outstanding principal, interest and accessories but only up to:
+- The State guarantee covers outstanding principal, interest and accessories (including the guarantee fees), but only up to:

-- 90% for companies with fewer than 5,000 employees and total revenue of less than EUR 1.5 billion in the last financial year;
+- 90 percent for companies with fewer than 5,000 employees and total revenue of less than EUR 1.5 billion in the last financial year;

-- 80% for companies with total revenue exceeding EUR 1.5 billion but lower than EUR 5 billion in the last financial year; and
+- 80 percent for companies with total revenue exceeding EUR 1.5 billion but lower than EUR 5 billion in the last financial year; and

 Governance of the Scheme